 This film will serve as a reversal of the first.It will spend a little time on Earth, but a majority of the film will be spent on Asgard, with Jane, Darcy and Dr. Selvig as Fish out of Water and Thor attempting to help his friends navigate this strange new world, as they did for him.

 Thor will cut loose.Malekith & Kurse's villainy will finally force Thor to go all out, Jotunheim style, perhaps following a "World of Cardboard" Speech.
 He'll end up causing a sizeable amount of collateral damage with lightning-amped hammer slams and the like.
 Maybe it'll be enough to take down Kurse, maybe it won't.
 This may put some strain on his relationship with Jane.

-Loki will die in this movie.As much as it pains me to say it, I think that Loki's redemption will come at the cost of his life - he'll jump in front of either Thor or Jane to save them from a Malekith-attack (there's a big NO from Thor in the trailer, maybe this is why).
-I mean, he's done a lot of terrible things, things that can't really be atoned for by the administration of a warm hug and a rueful smile.
-But then again, it might not be on the cards, it's in Marvel's best interests to keep the Loki-arc open because there are hordes of people counting down the days for this just for the chance to see the God of Mischief in action again.
+Loki will die in this movie.Loki's redemption will come at the cost of his life - he'll jump in front of either Thor or Jane to save them from a Malekith-attack (there's a big NO from Thor in the trailer, maybe this is why).
+He's done a lot of terrible things, things that can't really be atoned for by the administration of a warm hug and a rueful smile.
+Then again, it might not be on the cards, it's in Marvel's best interests to keep the Loki-arc open because there are hordes of people counting down the days for this just for the chance to see the God of Mischief in action again.

 SHIELD will show up with Phase II weapons.An extra-dimensional invasion of Dark Elves?
 This is exactly what Phase II was designed for.
 It wasn't ready in the Avengers, but the Chitauri invasion probably made them step up their time table.
 You just know SHIELD's been monitoring Jane anyway.
 When Jane travels to Asgard, Selvig and Darcy will probably alert SHIELD as soon as they can.
 At the very least, the United Kingdom's military/police will show up to fight the Dark Elf invasion.